In garden peas, yellow seeds (Y) are dominant to green seeds (y),... | Channels for Pearson+

 Textbook Question

 In garden peas, yellow seeds (Y) are dominant to green seeds (y), and inflated pods (I) are dominant to constricted pods (i).
 Suppose you have crossed YYII parents with yyii parents.
-Draw the F2 Punnett square.
-Based on this Punnett square, predict the expected phenotype(s) in the F2 generation and the expected frequency of each phenotype.
+Draw the F1 Punnett square and predict the expected F1 phenotype(s).

 Verified step by step guidance